bloxain/Roblox/README.md

 YouTube: https://www.youtube.com/channel/UC8gfw9LhBjGurH7RL5e46RQ

-i have got synapse x to make this project better
+i have got synapse x to make this project better -- use <kbd>f3</kbd> to open and close the GUI

 supported executors like krnl, trigon, synapse x ect -- as of march 16 It Is Reqiured that file funcs are on your executors